Cart

 • High-risk HPV persists after 12 to 18 months: Does not automatically mean danger, but the course should be professionally monitored.

-• Visible symptoms: Genital warts, unusual bleeding after sex, persistent unusual discharge, or pain should be clarified.
+• Visible symptoms: Genital warts, unusual bleeding after sex, persistent unusual discharge, or pain should be investigated.

-• Weakened immune system: In cases of immunosuppression due to medication or chronic diseases, HPV persistence is more likely and requires a clear monitoring concept.
+• Weakened immune system: In cases of immunosuppression due to medication or chronic diseases, HPV persistence is more likely and requires a clear monitoring plan.

 Conclusion